The Flying Burrito Brothers: 2000–2010

+2010–present

 In 2010, an English record label owner, Del Taylor, attempted to reactivate the band with any previous members he could find.
 Bernie Leadon, Chris Ethridge, Al Perkins, and Gene Parsons all agreed if Chris Hillman would join.
 Hillman was not interested in the project and instead took steps to acquire the rights to the name "The Flying Burrito Brothers" so that he could retire the band.

-In 2011, a new lineup arose which included Walter Egan and Rick Lonow (from the remains of Burrito Deluxe) along with Fred and Chris P James This lineup toured as "The Burritos" and released the album Sound As Ever.(SPV Records) The album included an unfinished Gram Parsons song which would go on to be a trademark of the Chris James-era albums.
+In 2011, a new lineup arose which included Walter Egan and Rick Lonow (from the remains of Burrito Deluxe) along with Fred and Chris P James.
+This lineup toured as the Burritos and released the album Sound As Ever (SPV Records).
+The album included an unfinished Gram Parsons song which would go on to be a trademark of the Chris James-era albums.
 After the last members of Burrito Deluxe left, and with no objection from Hillman, (so long as the word flying wasn't used), the band trade marked and reverted to "The Burrito Brothers" and continued to tour and record.

 2012: Rusty Russell joins on bass.
 Band works live dates.

 2013: James, James, Lonow and Russell are joined by Tony Paoletta on pedal steel.

 2014-16: James, James, Paoletta, Jody Maphis and Peter Young are the working band on live dates.
 Ronnie Guilbeau and Walter Egan are occasional guests.

 2017: Nashville session guitarist, Bob Hatter joins the group after Fred James departs.
 Hatter has previous history with Chris James in Mr. Hyde (with Boomer Castleman) and The Lost Sideshow (with Rick Lonow and Michael Webb).
-Bob logged in endless hours with Tony Paoletta and Peter Young (also regular session men).
+Bob logged endless hours with Tony Paoletta and Peter Young (also regular session men).
 These Burritos work on new material for their next album.

 2018: The Burrito Brothers complete the "Still Going Strong" album.
 They play scattered dates, spending most of the year recording the album at Junction Studio in Madison, TN.
 Lineup: James, Paoletta, Hatter, John Sturdivant Jr, Larry Marrs, Coley Hinson.